 What's NOT on the list

-A few notable absences:
+A few notable absences or near-misses:

 - Most premium EVs — BMW iX, Mercedes EQE, Audi Q8 e-tron — all priced well above $50K.